§ Verifiable Public Registry v2 Specification

 credential schema permission:

-A permission, linked to a credential schema, that represent a grant for being issuer, verifier, issuer grantor, or verifier grantor of a credential schema.
+A permission, linked to a credential schema, that represent, in a given ecosystem, a grant for being issuer, verifier, issuer grantor, or verifier grantor of a credential schema.

 decentralized identifier: